 You are on the forefront and you are the backbone of emotional support during this pandemic, and we are thinking about you every day.
 Please let us know if we can support you in other ways.

-Join our Weekly online support sessions for nursing home social services staff (these times valid through July):
+Join our Weekly online Support Sessions for nursing home social services staff (these times valid through July):

 CLICK TO JOIN our nursing home social worker listserv.

 Ethical Decision-Making in Nursing Home Social Work

 - Wondering how to proceed as an ethical social worker in a nursing home during this pandemic?
 Gain some insights from this 1-hour conversation with ethicist Ryan Pferdehirt from the Center for Practical Bioethics: Pandemic Ethics for Nursing Home Social Workers